What is Diabetes in Dogs and Cats?

 In dogs, the most prevalent type is diabetes mellitus type 1.
 It’s hard to say what the real trigger for the disease is.
-Influential factors are genetic predispositions, autoimmune disorders, pancreatic inflammation, pancreatic damage, hormonal unbalance in females in diestrus, hyperadrenocorticism, hypothyroidism etc.
+Influential factors are genetic predispositions, autoimmune disorders, pancreatic inflammation, pancreatic damage, hormonal unbalance in females in diestrus, hyperadrenocorticism, hypothyroidism, etc.

-Clinical signs of diabetes mellitus are polyuria/polydipsia syndrome (probably the most specific one), weight-loss, polyphagia (initially), anorexia (later on), depression, weakness and occasional vomiting.
+Clinical signs of diabetes mellitus are polyuria/polydipsia syndrome (probably the most specific one), weight loss, polyphagia (initially), anorexia (later on), depression, weakness, and occasional vomiting.

 Increased blood glucose level makes the body excrete the sugar through the urine causing glycosuria which causes osmotic diuresis resulting in dehydration and eventual polydipsia.
-The excess loss of blood sugar leads to energy loss, weight loss and increased appetite due to malnutrition.
+The excess loss of blood sugar leads to energy loss, weight loss, and increased appetite due to malnutrition.

 This means that the symptoms are different and connected with the time of occurrence of diabetes mellitus.
-That’s why animals with the disease can be fat or skinny, dynamic and with normal behavior or lethargic.
+That’s why animals with the disease can be fat or skinny, dynamic and with normal behavior, or lethargic.

-Hyperglycemia follows hyperadrenocorticism, acromegaly, glucagonoma and iatrogenic therapy with i/v glucose solutions, glucocorticoids, alpha-2-agonists, and progestagens.
+Hyperglycemia follows hyperadrenocorticism, acromegaly, glucagonoma, and iatrogenic therapy with i/v glucose solutions, glucocorticoids, alpha-2-agonists, and progestagens.
 Also, stress adds even more sugar to the equation.
 Glucose in the urine can be found after i/v glucose solutions therapy and kidney tubules dysfunction.

 That’s why clinicians must be careful when evaluating the test results and approach the problem step by step.
 Every single clinical sign is important and following the blood sugar level and urine glucose presence to show persistent character is of utmost importance.

 This regime means that they will have to feed their dog with the same quantity of the same food at the same exact time every day with a constant time of application of insulin maintaining constant body physical activity.

-Prescribing the adequate food depends on the vet’s choice.
+Prescribing adequate food depends on the vet’s choice.
 There is more than one commercially available medical food for diabetic dogs on the market and probably most vets will recommend the one they had the best experience with in the past.
 Insulin should be administered prior to the feeding and it’s important to always feed the same amount of food, twice per day.